-- Red Potatoes–Red potatoes are the perfect potato to use for parsley potatoes.
-They are high in moisture, but lower in starch, so they hold up well when they are boiled.
+- Potatoes: Red potatoes are the perfect potato to use for parsley potatoes, as they are a waxy variety of potatoes that is high in moisture, but lower in starch, so they hold up well when they are boiled.
 You can use baby red potatoes, small red potatoes, or larger red potatoes.
-If using baby red potatoes you will not need to chop.
-Otherwise, dice up the red potatoes into equal size chunks, about 1 and 1/2 to 2 inch chunks.

-- Butter–You can't make buttered potatoes without butter!
+- Butter: You can't make buttered red potatoes without butter!
 The butter melts over the boiled potatoes and forms a creamy, nutty coating for the potatoes.
 I recommend using unsalted butter so that you can control the sodium yourself.

-- Parsley–Fresh parsley adds a bright freshness to simple buttered potatoes.
-Curly or Italian parsley are both suitable for this potato recipe.
-I do not recommend dried parsley, as the the dish will be missing the brightness fresh herbs provide for this dish.
+- Parsley: Fresh parsley adds a bright freshness to simple buttered potatoes.
+Curly or flat-leaf parsley are both suitable in this potato recipe.

 - Use cold water.
 If you want your potatoes to cook evenly, you need to use cold water, not warm water.

 - Use enough water.
 Be sure to fully cover your potatoes in water by at least 1 inch.
 This again helps to ensure all the potatoes will cook evenly.

 - Use the right size pot.
 Be sure your stock pot or saucepan is at least 6 quarts.
 You want there to be several inches between the level of water to the top of the pan, to leave plenty of room for the starchy water to boil up.